By Carista Luminare, Ph.D.

 When my clients express anger or sadness about their partner or spouse, I know that they’re trying to process a real grievance – an essential human need that isn’t being fulfilled.
 They may want to be listened to with respect, or be cared for in a specific way, or comforted, or simply have their desires acknowledged.

-I can then communicate it to my partner as a specific request, which makes it easier for him to say “Yes.”
+I can then communicate my insights to my partner as a direct request, which makes it easier for him to say “Yes.”
 For example, I might say, “Hon, I notice that I’m stressed because I’m not getting enough affection.
 Will you hold me for a while?”
 Or, even better, I can actually lead that behavior by reaching out and touching him, inviting him lovingly to respond.
+If I lead with hostility, such as blame or judgement, I understand that he will probably not be open to my bids for connection.

-It is my responsibility to create the relationship conditions that will get my needs fulfilled.
-If I want him to love and support me, especially when I feel distressed because he hasn’t been doing so, I remind myself to lead what I need.”
+Because my partner likely has no clue that I have a specific desire, it is my responsibility to create the relationship conditions that will get my needs fulfilled.
+If I want him to love and support me, especially when I feel distressed because he hasn’t been doing so, I remind myself to lead what I need – with as much loving presence as I can.

 Expressing your needs does not ensure they will be met

 Mastering the art of leading what you need does not necessarily mean that you have to say “yes” to every one of your partner’s requests.
 Secure partners care for three different aspects of the relationship: Me, Thee, and We.
 The needs of all three are equally important.
-Sometimes your own needs are primary, sometimes your partner’s needs are primary, and there are times when the relationship’s needs are most important.
-For example, the relationship might need you to spend more relaxed time together, even when you’re both busy with your own projects.
+Sometimes your own needs are primary, sometimes your partner’s needs are the priority, and there are times when the relationship’s needs are most important.
+For example, the relationship might need you to spend more relaxed time together, especially when you’re both very busy with your own projects.

 The goal is to be sensitive to the other person’s reality, your own truth, and the relationship’s needs all at the same time.
 You make a commitment to keep all three as healthy as possible.
 You might say, “Honey, I know you want me to spend time with you after dinner, but I have this important work to do tonight, so I can’t.
 I promise that I’ll put work aside so we can have Friday night and all day Saturday together.
 Will that work for you?”
-After being direct about your truth and your commitment to care for them, check to see whether it works for them.
-Negotiate together toward mutual benefit and fulfillment.
+After being direct about your truth and your commitment to care, check to see whether it works for them.
+Commit to a win-win outcome, and negotiate together toward mutual benefit and fulfillment.

 When we express our truth in a caring way, and there is mutual concern and respect, we can navigate and negotiate our wide spectrum of needs, concerns and considerations.
-This offers you both a daily opportunity to become wiser and more loving.
+This offers you both a daily opportunity to become wiser and more loving together.

 Be willing to lead what you need – because the other person is likely unaware of your desires.
 You can be serious or playful, simple or elaborate.
 Your HOW always matters, so lead the connection with a kind tone, and a clear request – or at least, as clear as your heart can muster.